aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 and execute it.
 This will set exactly the same environment as the ``verdi shell``.
-The notebook will be automatically saved upon any modification and when you think you are done, you can export your notebook in many formats by going to ``File`` → ``Download as``.
+The notebook will be automatically saved upon any modification.
+When you think you are done, you can export your notebook in many formats by going to ``File`` → ``Download as``.
 We suggest you to have a look at the drop-down menus ``Insert`` and ``Cell`` where you will find the main commands to manage the cells of your notebook.